xiusu/BCNetV2/BCNet/README.md

 ```
 sh sample/run.sh partition num_gpu

-Before run this code, you need to change json_path in yaml according to your own data path.
+Before running this code, you need to change the json_path in yaml according to your own data path.

 For example, MobileNet50 with 50% FLOPs in ImageNet dataset:
 sh sample/run.sh 3dv-share 8 config/retrain/config_mbv2_imgnet_fairnet_20list_0.5.yaml